Statistical hypothesis test: Modern origins and early controversy

 Fisher and Neyman/Pearson clashed bitterly.
 Neyman/Pearson considered their formulation to be an improved generalization of significance testing (the defining paper was abstract; Mathematicians have generalized and refined the theory for decades).
 Fisher thought that it was not applicable to scientific research because often, during the course of the experiment, it is discovered that the initial assumptions about the null hypothesis are questionable due to unexpected sources of error.
 He believed that the use of rigid reject/accept decisions based on models formulated before data is collected was incompatible with this common scenario faced by scientists and attempts to apply this method to scientific research would lead to mass confusion.

 The dispute between Fisher and Neyman–Pearson was waged on philosophical grounds, characterized by a philosopher as a dispute over the proper role of models in statistical inference.

+Fisher published the first edition of the book The Design of Experiments, which introduced the null hypothesis (by example rather than by definition) and carefully explained the rationale for significance tests in the context of the interpretation of experimental results.

-Events intervened: Neyman accepted a position in the University of California, Berkeley in 1938, breaking his partnership with Pearson and separating the disputants (who had occupied the same building).
-World War II provided an intermission in the debate.
+Neyman accepted a position in the University of California, Berkeley in 1938, breaking his partnership with Pearson and separating the disputants (who had previously occupied the same building).
 The dispute between Fisher and Neyman terminated (unresolved after 27 years) with Fisher's death in 1962.
 Neyman wrote a well-regarded eulogy.
 Some of Neyman's later publications reported p-values and significance levels.

+The subject today combines much of the terminology and explanatory power of Neyman & Pearson with the scientific philosophy and calculations provided by Fisher.
+Whether statistical testing is properly one subject or two remains a source of disagreement.
+Sample of two: One text refers to the subject as hypothesis testing (with no mention of significance testing in the index) while another says significance testing (with a section on inference as a decision).
+Fisher developed significance testing as a flexible tool for researchers to weigh their evidence.
+Instead testing has become institutionalized.
+Statistical significance has become a rigidly defined and enforced criterion for the publication of experimental results in many scientific journals.
+In some fields significance testing has become the dominant and nearly exclusive form of statistical analysis.
+As a consequence the limitations of the tests have been exhaustively studied.
+Books have been filled with the collected criticism of significance testing..